Current Program Operations

 What academic contingency plans exist when current programs are suspended?

-If a program is suspended or if a student decides to return home from a program, and the overseas partner offers distance learning, Binghamton University expects the returning student to complete their term through the distance learning option.
+If a program is suspended, and the overseas partner offers distance learning, Binghamton University expects the returning student to complete their term through the distance learning option.
 If students are offered by their host institution to continue coursework remotely due to COVID-19, coursework will be designed for students to continue learning through alternative means to satisfy course completion.
 Coursework might be delivered in a multitude of ways, allowing for maximum flexibility.

-If a program is cancelled or if a student decides to return home from a program, and the university partner abroad does not offer distance learning, Binghamton University will work with students and their academic advisors to identify options that will assist them to retain full or partial credit, depending on the timing of suspension and the options available which meet the student’s academic needs.
+If a Binghamton University program is cancelled, and the university partner abroad does not offer distance learning, Binghamton University will work with students and their academic advisors to identify options that will assist them to retain full or partial credit, depending on the timing of suspension and the options available which meet the student’s academic needs.
 The IEGI cannot guarantee that alternative credit options will be available for every student’s situation, and some options may have additional costs involved.

 What if a student wants to return from a program that is not suspended?